internetfriendsforever/web-starter/readme.md

 ## Setup

-Although this repository can be forked or downloaded as a starting point, it might be more constructive to [setup your project from scratch](steps.md).
-This will help you understand what the stack consist of, how it fits together and how to change and tweak things for the project requirements and your own personal/team taste.
+This repository can be forked or downloaded as a starting point.

 ## Development